-In 2020, potable water consumption fell to an all time as the initial round of COVID-19 kept staff working at home for most of the year.
+In 2020, potable water consumption fell to an all time low as the initial round of COVID-19 kept staff working at home for most of the year.
 In 2021 and 2022, water consumption was higher due to additional consumption by the irrigation system during two hot and dry summers.
-In 2022, facilities staff were forced to keep irrigating well into October!
+In 2023, the lower than average rainfall has created an increase in the requirement of irrigation water.
+Precipitation for May has been 20% of 2022.